Poisson-Boltzmann formulary: Third edition: Introduction

-The ion distribution and electric potential profile in the EDL can be computed by combining the Poisson equation for electrostatics and the Boltzmann distribution of the ions into the so-called Poisson-Boltzmann (PB) equation, under certain assumptions \cite{Andelman1995,Markovich2016a}: \begin{itemize} \item the Poisson equation is written assuming that the solvent has a local, homogeneous and isotropic dielectric permittivity; \item the Boltzmann distribution of the ions is written assuming that the energy of the ions results only from their Coulomb interactions with the other ions and the wall, described at a mean-field level. \end{itemize} Educational presentations of the PB theory can be found in books \cite{LyklemaBook,Hunter2001,IsraelachviliBook}, book chapters \cite{Andelman1995,Markovich2016a}, and articles \cite{Delgado2007}, discussing in particular applications to nanofluidics \cite{Schoch2008,Bocquet2010,Hartkamp2018,Kavokine2021}.
+The equilibrium ion distribution and electric potential profile in the diffuse layer can be computed by combining the Poisson equation for electrostatics and the Boltzmann distribution of the ions into the so-called Poisson-Boltzmann (PB) equation, under certain assumptions \cite{Andelman1995,Markovich2016a}: \begin{itemize} \item the Poisson equation is written assuming that the solvent has a local, homogeneous and isotropic dielectric permittivity; \item the equilibrium Boltzmann distribution of the ions is written assuming that the energy of the ions results only from their Coulomb interactions with the other ions and the wall, described at a mean-field level. \end{itemize} Educational presentations of the PB theory can be found in books \cite{LyklemaBook,Hunter2001,IsraelachviliBook,Blossey2023}, book chapters \cite{Andelman1995,Markovich2016a}, and articles \cite{Delgado2007}, discussing in particular applications to micro and nanofluidics \cite{Schoch2008,Bocquet2010,Hartkamp2018,Kavokine2021}.

 In contrast, this formulary simply gathers important formulas for the description of the EDL with the PB equation, focusing on a $Z$:$Z$ electrolyte solution inside slit and cylindrical channels, see Fig.~\ref{fig:PB_figs}(c) and Fig.~\ref{fig:PB_figs}(d), respectively.
 After introducing the notations (Sec.~\ref{sec:notations}) and important characteristic lengths (Sec.~\ref{sec:lengths}), the formulary describes the cases of a slit channel (Sec.~\ref{sec:slit}) and of a cylindrical channel (Sec.~\ref{sec:cyl}).
-For both geometries, different approximated solutions are discussed: the thin EDL limit, where $\debye$ is small as compared to the channel size; the no co-ion limit, where the EDLs overlap and the surface charge is large enough that co-ions are excluded; the Debye-H\"uckel limit at low surface charge, where the PB equation can be linearized.
+For both geometries, different approximated solutions are discussed: the thin EDL limit, where $\debye$ is small as compared to the channel size; the no co-ion limit, where the EDLs overlap and the surface charge is large enough that co-ions are excluded; the Debye-H\"uckel limit at low surface charge, where the PB equation can be linearized; the homogeneous/parabolic potential limits, for large EDL overlap and low surface charge.
 The range of validity of these approximations is then discussed; for the slit channel only, the general solution is presented.
-Finally the limits of the PB framework are briefly discussed in Sec.~\ref{sec:limits}.
+Common boundary conditions are presented (Sec.~\ref{sec:BC}), the thermodynamics of the EDL is introduced (Sec.~\ref{sec:thermodynamics}), and an overview of the application of the PB theory to the description of EK effects is given (Sec.~\ref{sec:EK_effects}).
+Finally, the limits of the PB framework are briefly discussed (Sec.~\ref{sec:limits}).
+In the appendix, Python scripts to solve the PB equation numerically are provided.